 This process applies to only situations where bullying is alleged.
 Disciplinary incidents, involving student aggressors, will be reported using the school disciplinary action process.
 Disciplinary incidents, involving staff, will be reported in alignment with the Collective Bargaining Agreement and Code of Conduct.

-Step One: Administrator Completes Incident Report Form
+Step One: Administrator Completes Inci ident Report Form If an adult witnesses or reports incident:

 If an adult witnesses or reports incident: